PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 coco_tools is a set of tools provided by PaddleRS for handling COCO annotation files.
 It is located in the `tools/coco_tools/` directory.
 Because [pycocotools library] (https://pypi.org/project/pycocotools/) cannot be installed in some environment, PaddleRS provides coco_tools as an alternative.

-*Please note that coco_tools is an experimental function at present.
-If you encounter problems when using coco_tools, please timely feedback to us.*

 ## 2 Document Description

 At present, coco_tools has 6 files, in the following we show each file and its function:

-- `json_info_show.py`:    Print basic information about each dictionary in the json file.
+- `json_info_show.py`:    Print basic information about each dictionary in the JSON file.
-- `json_image_sta.py`:      Collect image information in json files and generate statistical tables and charts.
+- `json_image_sta.py`:      Collect image information in JSON files and generate statistical tables and charts.
-- `json_anno_sta.py`:     Collect annotation information in json files to generate statistical tables and charts.
+- `json_anno_sta.py`:     Collect annotation information in JSON files to generate statistical tables and charts.
-- `json_image2json.py`:    Collect images of the test set and generate json file.
+- `json_image2json.py`:    Collect images of the test set and generate JSON file.
-- `json_split.py`:       Split the json file into train set and val set.
+- `json_split.py`:       Split the JSON file into train set and val set.
-- `json_merge.py`:       Merge multiple json files into one.
+- `json_merge.py`:       Merge multiple JSON files into one.

 ## 3 Usage Example